 Alfa Giulia SS at AlfaWorkshop

-The car was developed from Bertone’s BAT 5, 7 and 9 projects of the mid 1950’s.
-These stunning aerodynamic projects really are amazing to see and still look futuristic, especially by today’s focus group led car designs.
-From their experience with these cars Bertone went on to build the SS.
-The Sprint Speciale was built at Bertone’s Gruliasco factory and was designed by Franco Scaglione.
-The main aim of the project was to develop a car that was as aerodynamic as possible and in order to do this the car shape was extensively tested using woolen markers and photography.
+The car was developed from Bertone's BAT 5, 7, and 9 projects of the mid-1950s.
+These stunning aerodynamic projects really are amazing to see and still look futuristic, especially by today's focus group-led car designs.
+From their experience with these cars, Bertone went on to build the SS.
+The Sprint Speciale was built at Bertone's Gruliasco factory and was designed by Franco Scaglione.
+The main aim of the project was to develop a car that was as aerodynamic as possible and in order to do this the car shape was extensively tested using woollen markers and photography.
 Using these methods Bertone managed to get the drag factor comfortably below the 0.3 CD threshold, giving the car an impressive 200 kph (125mph) top speed in 1300cc form, which is very good even by modern standards.

 The 1300 engine is a classic Alfa Romeo twin cam with the camshafts placed directly on top of the valves.
 The valves have a 90 degree included angle on both the Giulietta and Giulia engines.
-Carburation is by twin side draught carburetors these are fed by an electric fuel pump rather than the engine driven pump usually found on these engines.
-Ignition is by contacts and only has one plug per cylinder.
+Carburation is by twin side draught carburettors these are fed by an electric fuel pump rather than the engine-driven pump usually found on these engines.
+Ignition is by contact points and the engine only has one plug per cylinder.

 Suspension is by double unequal length wishbones at the front with a coil spring mounted live rear axle.
-The chassis is of monocock construction, and on early cars the boot, bonnet and doors all had alloy door skins to reduce weight.
-The body is a two seater rather than a 2+2, the area which would have been seating on the Sprint is used for luggage in the Speciale as the boot can hold little, being mostly taken up with the spare wheel and filler neck for the petrol tank.
+The chassis is of monocoque construction, and on early cars, the boot, bonnet, and doors all had alloy door skins to reduce weight.
+The body is a two-seater rather than a 2+2, the area which would have been seating on the Sprint is used for luggage in the Speciale as the boot can hold little, being mostly taken up with the spare wheel and filler neck for the petrol tank.